chu-data-lab/GOGGLES/README.md

 ```

 ## Example Usage
-please refer to the tutorial
+please refer to the tutorials in goggles/tutorials